abelapp/Free-GenAI-Bootcamp-2025/Sentence-Constructor/meta-ai/prompt.md

 </Example>

-Student input:- "Bears are at the door, did you leave the garbage out?"
+Student input:- "Did You see the raven this morning, they were looking at our garden?"